How To Increase Your Overall Self-Esteem Or Self-Confidence

 I think the foundation of good self-esteem is realizing you're okay the way you are.
 People sometimes imagine that if they had high self-esteem that they'd feel really cocksure and amped up all the time, but it really feels more like a deep, solid level of comfort with yourself.
 You're aware of your personality traits and quirks, and your strengths and weaknesses, and are fine with the overall package they add up to.

 - Inherent in the practice of self-acceptance is realizing that it's alright to be a regular human who makes mistakes and isn't perfect.
-Everyone gets things wrong sometimes, and it's not a sign that they're useless.
+Everyone gets things wrong sometimes, and it's not a sign they're useless.

 - Self-acceptance means setting realistic standards for yourself and letting go of perfectionism.
 People with low self-esteem sometimes believe they won't be able to feel good about themselves unless they become an overachieving superhuman.

 - Self-acceptance also entails being nice and compassionate to yourself.
-I means being on your own side.
+It means being on your own side.
 If you make an error you can look at it with an understanding eye, rather than tearing into yourself.

 People who don't have self-acceptance tend to chase outside sources of validation.
 They think they'll be confident once they make more money/become more powerful/get more people to like them, etc. However, even when they earn these things they only feel good about themselves for a short amount of time before they set their sights even higher.